PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 <br/>

-My final goal in this directory is to have a real PID controller which can control a **first order plus dead time process (FODT)** with acceptable results:
+My final goal is to have a real PI(D) controller which can control a **first order plus dead time process (FODT)** with acceptable results:

 https://towardsai.net/p/artificial-intelligence/classic-methods-for-identification-of-first-order-plus-dead-time-fopdt-systems